PolymerPatel/MSE_Analytics_Calculator/README.md

-# Critical Minerals Recovery: Phase Diagram Analysis Tool
+# 🌊 Critical Minerals Recovery: Phase Diagram Analysis Tool

-## Overview
+## 📝 Overview
 This is a Python application that generates Material phase diagrams to identify valuable minerals in electronic waste streams. <br><br> By making complex materials science concepts accessible to recycling operators, this tool bridges the gap between academic research and practical e-waste recovery operations.

-## The Story Behind the Project
+## 💡Background

 In Spring 2020, my former professor assigned a task to create a binary phase diagram using programming in MATLAB.
 Though that initiative halted, I never lost that thought.